VCCT-WEDE5020-2025-G1/YouthRise-Club-ST10486244/README.md

  - Updated README with references and acknowledgments.
  - Fixed error handling on contact page and donation and volunteer page

+   # How to Run
+- Open `index.html` in a browser.
+- No build step required.

 # References

 - Google Fonts (2025).
 Poppins.
 Available at: https://fonts.google.com/specimen/Poppins (Accessed 3 November 2025).